dagmawibabi/TheUnityProjectMural/README.md

 - The dimension for your drawing should be any square with a minimum of 500x500 pixels.
 - Draw your art piece in a way it connects to the arts beside the spot you chose while also drawing in a way that lets others continue off from your drawing on all sides.
 - When you finish drawing, send the uncompressed high-quality file in the group.

+## "All these art pieces but you're the one who belongs in a museum."